Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 View of Harbour Bridge from Observation Hill, Sydney, Australia

 MAP.
-The Sydney Observatory was built on this hill in 1858.
-The popular hillside park features stunning panoramic vistas of the Sydney Harbour Bridge, North Sydney, Miller’s Point and Darling Harbour.
+The Observatory was built on this hill in 1858.
+The popular park (called Obs Hill by locals) features stunning panoramic vistas and is a great gathering place for picnics on sunny summer days.

 #28 Sydney Harbour Bridge